If only experienced cyclists feel safe in a bike lane, then is it a bike lane at all?

 So what does an AAA street or path look like?
 Designing with the Triple A lens has definitely changed what is considered acceptable in the city, Bracewell notes.
 A key example is that most of the original network of “greenway” shared local streets that were lauded by previous generations as the initial backbone of the bikable city, wouldn’t meet the new expectations (too many cars each day, although they have all been made 30 kilometers/per hour–about 20 mph–maximum streets).
 Another example is how the growth in cargo bikes and wider bike carriages for kids has lead to a big rethink of what a comfortable bike lane width should be.
 Resulting redesigns are wider and better protected, with fewer cars and fewer interactions with car movements.
 They are both safer statistically, and they feel more comfortable for all.
 They look different, they feel different, and they work different.

-In 2o12, only 15% of Vancouver’s fast-growing bike infrastructure met the AAA standard.
+In 2012, only 15% of Vancouver’s fast-growing bike infrastructure met the AAA standard.
 Bracewell estimates that the number today is be about 25%, and will rise to approximately 30% after the city’s currently funded capital works are finished in 2022.
 The city hasn’t set targets beyond that.
 Planners just know that they want to get to 100% as quickly as they can–and every future capital budget and design process will be geared to achieving that.
 There’s actually less urgency around the number, and more about the filling of the key gaps in completing a AAA citywide network or “minimum grid.”
 Again Bracewell emphasizes the sense of urgency that comes along with that word “accountability”–staff feel accountable for the consequences of the infrastructure not being safe and comfortable for all ages and abilities.
 Those consequences can come in the form of lower ridership numbers because of perception, but they can also be life and death.

 One challenge with Vancouver’s approach is that it doesn’t seek to specifically grade or classify every bit of bikeway.
 As their illustrations show, they know what’s NOT comfortable (biking alongside traffic on a high-speed, high-car-volume street).
 But rather than showing what IS comfortable in all contexts, they illustrate designs that are “more” or “less” comfortable.